MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/reports.md

 ## Poll Detailed Report

-To view poll detailed report, navigate to **Reports** page from the home screen and select **Poll Detailed Report** 's tile.
+To view a poll detailed report, navigate to **Reports** page from the home screen and select the **Poll Detailed Report** tile.
 In the dialog, choose the group and poll title from the drop down lists.
-The report consists only 1 tab which shows the summary and detailed analysis of choices made under that poll's question.
+The report consists of only 1 tab which shows the summary and detailed analysis of choices made under that poll's question.

 ## Job report

-To view job reports, from the home page go to **Reports** from the navigation bar.
+To view job reports, while on the home page, go to **Reports** from the navigation bar.
 Select the **Job Report** tile from the list of available reports and select an organization group from the drop down list.
 The report consists of 3 tabs.

-- Open Jobs - shows the total number of pending jobs, jobs past due date and jobs still open.
+- Open Jobs - shows the total number of pending jobs, jobs past due-date and jobs still open.

-- Trends - depicts the On-time completion trend and a weekly Job trend.
-For each group, this report shows how many jobs were created each week as well as their status of completion.
-Jobs could be - Completed, Completed - Past Due, Pending, Pending - Past Due
+- Trends - depicts the on-time completion trend and a weekly job trend.
+For each group, this report shows the number of jobs created during each week as well as their status of completion.
+Jobs could be - Completed, Completed - Past Due, Pending, or Pending - Past Due

-- Group wise jobs status - how many jobs are Not Started, Partially Complete or Completed for each group.
+- Group wise jobs status - how many jobs are Not Started, Partially Completed or Completed for each group.

 ## Location Report

-To view location report, from the home page go to **Reports** from the navigation bar.
+To view a location report, while on the home page, go to **Reports** from the navigation bar.
 Select the **Location Report** tile from the list of available reports.
 This report displays the following information for organization groups:

 - Locations of users who responded to location actions.